DutChen18/42-cluster/README.md

 	fetch %s
-		%s = type of information to obtain cells = reply with "cell_count" and "cell" commands gravity = reply with "gravity" command
-			walls = reply with "wall_count" and "wall" commands
+		%s = type of information to obtain cells = get list of all cells, using "cell_count" and "cell" commands gravity = get current gravity state, using "gravity" command walls = get list of walls, using "wall_count" and "wall" commands chips = get list of chips, using "cell_count" and "cell" commands

 	cell_count %d
 		%d = number of "cell" commands that follow this command